 Always consult your doctor or pharmacist before taking tramadol.
 If your condition does not improve or becomes worse, then call your doctor.

-- if you have recently used alcohol, sedatives, tranquilizers, or narcotic medications;
+- You have recently used alcohol, sedatives, tranquilizers, or narcotic medications;

-- an MAO inhibitor in the past 14 days (such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine).
+- You had an MAO inhibitor in the past 14 days (such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine).

-Tramadol should not be given to a child younger than 12 years old.
-Ultram ER should not be given to anyone younger than 18 years old.
-Do not give tramadol to anyone younger than 18 years old who recently had surgery to remove the tonsils or adenoids.
+Tramadol should not be given to children younger than 12 years old.
+Tramadol HCL tablets should not be given to anyone younger than 18 years old who recently had surgery to remove the tonsils or adenoids.